kexiZeroing/kexiZeroing.github.io/src/posts/inspirations.md

 3. Learn from the mistake
 4. Share the mistake experience with others
 5. Repeat 1-4 for the rest of your career

+> Rejection is an inevitable part of the job interview process, but it doesn't have to be the end of your journey.
+Take each rejection as a learning opportunity and come out stronger than before.